-It is important to remember that logistics section functions, except for the supply unit, are geared to supporting personnel and resources directly to the incident.
+It is important to remember that Logistics Unit functions, except for the Supply Unit, are geared to supporting personnel and resources directly to the incident.

-Communications Unit: Is responsible for developing plans for the effective use of incident communications equipment and facilities, installing and testing communications equipment, supervision of the incident communications center, distribution of communication equipment to incident personnel, and the maintenance and report of communications equipment.
+Communications Unit: Is responsible for developing plans for the effective use of incident communications equipment and facilities, installing and testing communications equipment, supervision of the Incident Communications Center, distribution of communication equipment to incident personnel, and the maintenance and report of communications equipment.

-Medical Unit: Is responsible for the development of the medical plan, obtaining medical aid, and transportation for injured and ill incident personnel, and preparation of reports and records.
+Medical Unit: Is responsible for the development of the Medical Plan, obtaining medical aid and transportation for injured and ill incident personnel, and preparation of reports and records.

-Food Unit: Is responsible for supplying the food needs for the entire incident, including all remote locations (e.g., camps and staging areas), as well as providing food for personnel unable to leave tactical field assignments.
+Food Unit: Is responsible for supplying the food needs for the entire incident, including all remote locations (e.g., Camps and Staging Areas), as well as providing food for personnel unable to leave tactical field assignments.